-Some real gems in this show, as Jamie shares, what he is seeing new and fresh right now.
+Some real gems in this show, as Jamie Smart shares, what he is seeing new and fresh right now in September 2017.
 Our capacity for insight, as human beings are infinite; we live within the potential to have a change of heart.
 “Realisations happen, they are not our accomplishment, they are arising.”
-What if you don’t need to ‘chase’ high performance as a doing, what if results are the natural by-product of understanding how the human experience works?
+What if you don’t need to ‘chase’ high performance as a doing, what if results are the natural by-product of understanding how the human experience and life works?

 Is it possible to not take the way you feel too seriously in any given situation?
-Do you have to feel a certain way to give an excellent performance?
-Is this so called ‘optimum performance state’ something athletes should be chasing?
-Is trying to control the mind sending athletes in the opposite direction towards busy mindedness rather than towards clarity of mind?
+Do you have to feel a specific way to provide an excellent performance?
+Is this so-called ‘optimum performance state’ something athletes should be chasing?
+Is trying to control the mind sending athletes in the opposite direction towards busy mindedness rather than towards clarity helpful?
 Jamie Smart, best selling author of Clarity, (Clear Mind, Better Performance, Bigger Results) shares his personal transformational stories of feeling nervous, even terrified about performance yet somehow; he is still able to give a quality presentation.
 Listen here to learn more about this new dimension to the human performance.

-With a deeper knowing, you get to decide if an experience happened or not?
+With insight or realisation, use whichever words resonate with you as this is beyond the word, you're able to decide if an experience happened or not?
 Yes, this session is a little deeper, but it is scientific and practical.
-Recently, since seeing more about the illusory nature of all of our experiences as human beings, I share with you specific examples of the difference this realisation has had in my business and sporting life.
+Recently, since seeing more about the illusory nature and neutrality of all of our experiences as spiritual yet human beings, Denise shares with you specific examples of the impact this realisation has had in her business and sporting life.

-Many people accept moods as a fact of life, highs and lows, inevitable given the circumstances, but what if this simply isn't made of truth?
+Many people accept moods as a fact of life, highs and lows, inevitable given the circumstances, but what if this just isn't made of truth?
 I mean it holds no water whatsoever.
-What if bad moods, which negatively affect your productivity and performance results, has nothing to do with situations at all?
+What if low moods, which negatively affect your productivity and performance results, has nothing to do with situations at all?
 What if, whatever your boss or coach says to you, has no power to make you feel the way you do?
 Who would you be cross with, who could you blame for your moods?
-Join me as we take a closer look at the real cause of mood states.
+Join Denise in this show to take a closer look at the real cause of mood states.

 What is the secret of great athletes, legends, who dominate and capture the hearts of spectators and even whole communities?
 In this show around the IAAF World Athletic Championship 2017 in London, UK, we take a closer look at two athletes at either end of their careers, Dina Asher-Smith and Usain Bolt - What do they both have in common?
 Could there be something so profound, and powerful, that has the potential to change the world of elite & professional sport forever?

 You give your pre-season training programme lots of fresh energy and detail.
-You cover the traditional key components of elite performance, technical, tactical, physical and social and emotional intelligence most diligently.
+You cover the traditional critical components of elite performance, technical, tactical, physical and social and emotional intelligence most diligently.
 Then, when you start the season, it doesn't quite look how you had imagined?
 Why is that?
-This show talks about why is it sportspeople are now looking in the direction of understanding the human experience in a deeper profound way.
-How does this spiritual knowing impact an athlete's behaviour or responses?
-What are the main advantages?
+This show talks about why is it sportspeople are now looking in the direction of understanding the human experience profoundly.
+How does the spiritual nature of the human mind, the divine operating system, create an athlete's behaviour or responses?
 Why is it, you cannot afford to not look in this direction?